 Images from top: Thomas A Clark’s print The Dawning of the Day, Simon Cutts’ After John Clare – interior and exterior, and the book cover for Jonathan Williams’ Shankum Naggum.

-NANCY CAMPBELL: BOOKS AND PRINTED MATTER
+BOOKS AND PRINTED MATTER

 Nancy Campbell is a British artist and writer whose work explores polar and marine environments.
 Nancy apprenticed as a letterpress printer to master craftsmen Crispin and Jan Elsted at Barbarian Press, Canada, before working as a printer and typefounder in New York.
 In 2010 she was Artist in Residence at the most northern museum in the world, on the remote island of Upernavik in Greenland.
 It was here that her interest in the disappearing languages and landscapes of the Arctic was kindled.

 The exhibition presents a selection of Nancy Campbell’s works from the last decade.
 These include artist’s books produced under her own imprint – Bird Editions, collaborations with other artists, including Mette-Sofie D. Ambeck, Abigail Rorer and Roni Gross, and titles from publishers such as Enitharmon Press and MIEL.
 The variety of media on show demonstrates the many different forms the printed word can take, from pochoir-illustrated livres des artistes and letterpress-printed broadsides to print-on-demand paperbacks.

 Many of the works on show have been made by Nancy in response to witnessing cultural and climate change in coastal communities in Greenland, Iceland, Denmark and ‘the debatable lands’ on the Scottish-English border.
 These include How To Say ‘I Love You’ In Greenlandic: An Arctic Alphabet, which was awarded a Birgit Skiöld Award in 2013, and Vantar/Missing, a visual history of avalanches.